marrow/mongo/guide.md

 ```
 {% endmethod %}
 {% method -%}
-Binding our `Account` class to a database will automatically look up the collection name to use.
+Binding our `Account` class to a database will look up the collection name to use from the `__collection__` attribute.
 Alternatively you could bind directly to a specific collection.
 Either way, binding will automatically apply the metadata options for data access and validation and enable the `get_collection` method to provide you the correct, configured object.

 {% sample lang="python" -%}
 ```python